CoreGuard: Safeguarding Foundational Capabilities of LLMs Against Model Stealing in Edge Deployment: Introduction

+Unfortunately, as shown in Table \ref{table_intro}, traditional solutions struggle to protect the edge-deployed LLMs.
+Specifically, passive protection methods, such as watermark~\cite{mm1.18,mm1.19,mm1.20}, are not applicable since only the proof of ownership is insufficient in such an unsupervised edge operation scenario, where attackers can misuse the model without detection.
+In contrast, active protection works by allowing only authorized users to use the well-performed model.
+For example, some work encrypts models before deploying them on devices~\cite{mm1.25,mm1.26}, and these models are only decrypted before execution.
+However, it's crucial to recognize that while these solutions can implement effective protection before the inference state, current studies~\cite{mm1.7,mm1.8} suggest that, even after decryption, models remain susceptible to runtime attacks during inference, i.e., attackers reverse engineer the models in their runtime state.

+To defend against runtime attacks, one potential solution~\cite{mm1.23,mm1.24} is to place the model into a secure execution environment, e.g., a trusted execution environment (TEE), which are typically implemented as a CPU-based enclave (e.g., ARM TrustZone, Intel SGX) that stores sensitive data and safeguards against runtime attacks.
+However, directly placing the entire model within a TEE is impractical, as it results in approximately a 50$\times$ reduction in model efficiency due to the TEE's limited computational speed~\cite{mm5.11}.
+Thus, some researchers propose only putting the most critical parameters in TEEs and offloading the rest computation to GPUs.
+For example, Zhang et al.~\cite{mm0.0} protect only task-related adapters within TEE and offload the model backbone to GPUs.
+However, such approaches are primarily effective for traditional task-specific models and are insufficient for protecting LLMs, as they leave the model backbone directly exposed.

-To protect the backbone, a straightforward idea is to place the entire model in the TEE.
-However, straightforward black-box protection by TEEs is impractical because shielding entire LLMs within TEEs results in a roughly 50$\times$ reduction in model execution efficiency due to TEEs' limited computational speed~\cite{mm5.11}.
-To reduce TEE execution overhead, some researchers~\cite{mm4.12,mm4.14} propose only placing a subset of the model (e.g., the last layer) in TEEs and offloading the rest of the computation to GPUs, i.e., Partial Parameter TEE Execution (PPTE).
-However, prior work~\cite{mm0.0} proves that PPTE even fails to protect task-specific models due to an unresolved balance between model security and TEE execution overhead.
-Essentially, PPTEs crudely load the sensitive parameters into TEE for protection, where the limited computational power of TEEs restricts the number of protected parameters, thus compromising security.
+To protect the backbone, a straightforward idea~\cite{mm4.12,mm4.14} is to place a subset of the backbone (e.g., the last layer) in the TEE, i.e., Partial Parameter TEE Execution (\textbf{PPTE}).
+However, prior work~\cite{mm0.0} shows that PPTE only provides insufficient protection, and this limitation becomes even more critical when applied to LLMs.
+Specifically, PPTEs crudely execute weights in TEE for protection, where the limited computational power of TEEs restricts the number of protected weights.
+The scarcity of protected weights makes it easy for attackers to reconstruct them, even with just 1\% of the training datasets, compromising security~\cite{mm0.0}.
+Even worse, if an attacker aims to exploit a LLM’s foundational capabilities, their target task is likely one for which they already have abundant labeled data (e.g., 100\% training set), making theft easier.